Features

 1. Prescriptive specifications

 This means the prescriptive specs give a clearer image of what a building would look like compared to the other specs.
-In fact, architects or engineers often take over the task of project design in prescriptive specifications.
+Architects or engineers often take over the task of project design with prescriptive specifications.

 The general category comprises details such as quality standards, product handling, design requirements, and quality control.
 On the other hand, the products segment highlights the diverse products necessary for each assignment as well as the individual performance levels of each product.